-Jesus, who is always our example of knowing God, teaches us to know God in our worst moments.
+Jesus, who is always our image for knowing God, teaches us to know God in our worst moments.
 I both hate that Jesus went through this, and yet love Him for it.

 Regularly praying this Psalm will show you what God is like by directly allowing you to see into Jesus’ soul.

 For he (God) has not despised or abhorred the affliction of the afflicted, and he has not hidden his face from him, but has heard, when he cried to him.